 Katarzyna spent the COVID pandemic developing her Earth Singing Project, which entails her singing live in natural wild locations, celebrating the beauty of our fragile planet, and experimenting with the natural acoustics of these environments.
-The resulting Earth Singing music videos can be seen via her YouTube channel.
+The resulting Earth Singing music videos, featuring her own videography, and with pre-recorded piano by Canadian pianist Nadia Boucher, can be seen via her YouTube channel.

 Katarzyna has sung many world premieres and has had over a dozen new works composed for her.
 To read more about Katarzyna’s new music career highlights, click here.